raforg/danectl/README.md

 Danectl lets you create a pair of certbot certificate lineages to be used with DANE-aware TLS clients.
 They are referred to as the "original" and the "duplicate", or as the "current" and the "next".
-The current and next will repeatedly swap places between the original and the duplicate as the key rolls over from one to the other (with a new "next" key being created after each rollover).
+The current and next will repeatedly swap places between the original and the duplicate certificate lineages as the key rolls over from one to the other (with a new "next" key being created after each rollover).

     danectl new example.org www.example.org mail.example.org
     danectl dup example.org www.example.org mail.example.org